 Rather than getting too crazy technical here let’s just confine ourselves to the three basic shots that are used and their purpose or effect on the viewer.

 As an exercise it would be a great idea to read through these explanations of the various shots then watch a movie or some TV for a while.

 As you are watching take note of not just the shots as they are occurring but the effect each has on you the viewer and how they are being used to pull you along with the story.

-The long shot is always taken from a distance and provides a wide field of view of either the surroundings of the subject, the subject in it’s surroundings or the setting in which the story will take place.
+The long shot or establishing shot is always taken from a distance and provides a wide field of view of either the surroundings of the subject, the subject in it’s surroundings or the setting in which the story will take place.

 It allows the viewer to see where we are or where the story will take place or finally, where we are now in contrast to where we were before.

 An opening scene of your video showing a wide (long) shot of your house immediately locates the viewer and indicates to him that the story is going to unfold in the house.